TwizzyIndy/UnofficialReadwiseMenuBar/README.md

 # The Unofficial Readwise Highlight Menu Bar App
-This is the unofficial Readwise Highlight Menu Bar for macOS which would fetch the saved highlights from your Readwise account and showing them on your mac desktop.
-I only made this for practise SwiftUI and it was my first ever SwiftUI app.
-Thanks everyone who made great menu bar apps and open-source them which described in References section.
+The unofficial Readwise Highlight Menu Bar for macOS.
+It would fetch the saved highlights from your Readwise account and show them on your mac desktop.
+I only made this to practice SwiftUI and it was my first ever SwiftUI app.
+Thanks, to everyone who made great menu bar apps and open sources which are described in the References section.

 ## Screenshot(s)
 ![](assets/scr_1.png)